URiem/worldtravellog/README.md

 ### Structure

-The website is divided into XXX pages with content depending on whether the user is authenticated or not.
+The website is divided into 10 pages with content depending on whether the user is authenticated or not.

 #### Current/Initial Structure